shikijs/shiki/docs/packages/twoslash.md

 })
 ```

-You might need to reference `@shikijs/twoslash`'s CSS to make it look good.
-[Here](https://github.com/shikijs/shiki/blob/main/packages/twoslash/style-classic.css) we also copied the CSS from `@shikijs/twoslash` but it might need some cleanup.
+You might need to reference `shiki-twoslash`'s CSS to make it look good.
+[Here](https://github.com/shikijs/shiki/blob/main/packages/twoslash/style-classic.css) we also copied the CSS from `shiki-twoslash` but it might need some cleanup.

 ### `rendererFloatingVue`